Louisville's Fiber Internet Expansion Opposed By Koch Brothers Group

 But money will talk and the Koch Brothers will 'own' another bit of the USA.

 Regardless of your political affiliation...
-(Score:2)
+(Score:4, Insightful)

 Fuck you.
 (Score:2)